mattlewis92/angular-highlight-js/README.md

 export class MyModule {}
 ```

-Finally use in in one of your components:
+Finally use in one of your apps components:
 ```typescript
 import { Component } from '@angular/core';